 Diseases & Conditions

 The simplest definition of turf toe is that it is a sprain of the main joint of the big toe.
-It happens when the toe is forcibly bent up into hyperextension, such as when pushing off into a sprint and having the toe get stuck flat on the ground.
+The injury happens when the toe is forcibly bent up into hyperextension, such as when pushing off into a sprint and having the toe get stuck flat on the ground.

-Although often associated with football, turf toe occurs in a wide range of sports and activities.
+Although often associated with American football, turf toe occurs in a wide range of sports and activities.

 The big toe is made up of two joints.
 The largest of the two is the metatarsophalangeal joint (MTP), where the first long bone of the foot (metatarsal) meets the first bone of the toe (phalanx).
 In turf toe, the MTP joint is injured.